bora-sy/ESPRobot/README.md

    Make sure the correct environment is selected in `platformio.ini`.
 You can modify this file if needed.

 3.4- **Upload the Code:**
    - Click on the PlatformIO icon in the sidebar.
    - Under "PROJECT TASKS," select your environment.
    - Click on "Upload" to compile and upload the code to your board.

+### Controller

+4.1- **Open in VS Code:**
+   - Open the [src/Controller](https://github.com/bora-sy/ESPRobot/tree/main/src/Controllerf) folder in VS Code.
+   - PlatformIO will automatically detect the environment.

+4.2- **Connect your Board:**
+   Connect an ESP32 Board (or any board with any ESP32 module) to your computer via USB.

+4.3- **Select the Environment:**
+   Make sure the correct environment is selected in `platformio.ini`.
+You can modify this file if needed.

+4.4- **Upload the Code:**
+   - Click on the PlatformIO icon in the sidebar.
+   - Under "PROJECT TASKS," select your environment.
+   - Click on "Upload" to compile and upload the code to your board.